The Australian Auto Glass Association

 Interestingly one should note that some companies have two members on the executive committee, National Auto Glass Supplies & National Windscreen Group.
 The duplicate members carry the title of “Full Member Representative”.

-I can confirm the old pricing of an AGA Executive Member using the “Way Back Machine” search engine.
+I can confirm the old pricing of an AGA Executive Membership using the “Way Back Machine” search engine.
 This confirms Executive Committee Membership was 8.8k based on AGA application data from in 2014.
 If this fee still exists today it may have increased since the price of an Associate Member has risen 7.2% during this time.

 Members Elected By Default?

-Another trip back in time using the Way Back Machine assists us in observing changes in the Executive Membership over time.
-Although there has been influx of product suppliers on the Executive Committee there has not been much change during a seven year period.
+Another trip back using the Way Back Machine assists us in observing changes in the Executive Membership over time.
+Although it appears there has been influx of product suppliers on the Executive Committee there has not been much change during a seven year period.
 In fact, five of the original members still sit on the committee, that’s 33.3% unchanged year on year.
 This is the committee from 2014 and this is committee of 2021.
 From this observation one would assume these re-elected individuals are the founding members and controllers of AGA agendas.

 As a foot note, it’s interesting that two of the largest corporations RACQ/Glass Assist and Sika have parted company from the association altogether.
 Perhaps they did not see any benefit, but this is unclear.

 I had a look at how the voting system works and it appears that Associate Members (The rank and file small business) are unable to nominate representatives onto the Executive Committee.
 Associate Members are eligible to apply for Executive Membership, however, only those who currently sit on the committee can approve their application.
 This is the wording exactly “An Associate member shall be entitled to speak and be heard at all General Meetings of the Association but shall only be entitled to be a member of the Executive Committee or hold an office in the Association if agreed to by the Executive Committee”.